 You can use the Directory of Open Access Repositories (OpenDOAR) to find a suitable repository to publish your article or to search for relevant literature.

-Open access to a publication in the case of the green route is provided by authors themselves, however, it is limited by what the publisher allows them to publish.
-The terms of self-archiving (whether the author can publish the article, which version and under what conditions) are set out in the license agreement (often referred to as the License Agreement or Copyright Transfer Agreement).
+Open access to a publication in the case of the green route is ensured by the author.
+However, specific terms and conditions of auto-archiving (whether the author can make the article available at all, which version and under what conditions) are limited by what is stipulated in the licensing agreement (often called License Agreement or Copyright Transfer Agreement) or the general licensing conditions of the publisher.

 The gold route to open access is based on publishing in peer-reviewed open scientific journals.
 In the case of this route, open access to the publication is provided by the publisher.